-TCP and SCTP are self clocked protocols.
-The dominant steady state behavior is to have an approximately fixed quantity of data and acknowledgements (ACKs) circulating in the network.
-The receiver reports arriving data by returning ACKs to the data sender, the data sender typically responds by sending exactly the same quantity of data back into the network.
+TCP and SCTP are self clocked protocols that carry the vast majority of all Internet data.
+Their dominant behavior is to have an approximately fixed quantity of data and acknowledgements (ACKs) circulating in the network.
+The data receiver reports arriving data by returning ACKs to the data sender, the data sender typically responds by sending exactly the same quantity of data back into the network.
 The total quantity of data plus the data represented by ACKs circulating in the network is referred to as the window.
 The mandatory congestion control algorithms incrementally adjust the window by sending slightly more or less data in response to each ACK.
 The fundamentally important property of this system is that it is self clocked: The data transmissions are a reflection of the ACKs that were delivered by the network, the ACKs are a reflection of the data arriving from the network.

-A number of phenomena can cause bursts of data, even in idealized networks that can be modeled as simple queueing systems.
+A number of protocol features cause bursts of data, even in idealized networks that can be modeled as simple queueing systems.

-During slowstart the data rate is doubled on each RTT by sending twice as much data as was delivered to the receiver on the prior RTT.
-For slowstart to be able to fill such a network the network must be able to tolerate slowstart bursts up to the full pipe size inflated by the anticipated window reduction on the first loss or ECN mark.
-For example, with classic Reno congestion control, an optimal slowstart has to end with a burst that is twice the bottleneck rate for exactly one RTT in duration.
-This burst causes a queue which is exactly equal to the pipe size (i.e. the window is exactly twice the pipe size) so when the window is halved in response to the first loss, the new window will be exactly the pipe size.
+During slowstart the IP rate is doubled on each RTT by sending twice as much data as was delivered to the receiver during the prior RTT.
+Each returning ACK causes the sender to transmit twice the data the ACK reported arriving at the receiver.
+For slowstart to be able to fill a network the network must be able to tolerate slowstart bursts up to the full pipe size inflated by the anticipated window reduction on the first loss or ECN CE mark.
+For example, with classic Reno congestion control, an optimal slowstart has to end with a burst that is twice the bottleneck rate for one RTT in duration.
+This burst causes a queue which is equal to the pipe size (i.e. the window is twice the pipe size) so when the window is halved in response to the first packet loss, the new window will be the pipe size.

-Note that if the bottleneck data rate is significantly slower than the rest of the path, the slowstart bursts will not cause significant queues anywhere else along the path; they primarily exercise the queue at the dominant bottleneck.
+Note that if the bottleneck IP rate is less that half of the capacity of the front path (which is almost always the case), the slowstart bursts will not by themselves cause significant queues anywhere else along the front path; they primarily exercise the queue at the dominant bottleneck.